JoshCaneday/Lab5_Starter/README.md

 1) Would you use a unit test to test the “message” feature of a messaging application?
 Why or why not?
 For this question, assume the “message” feature allows a user to write and send a message to another user.

-Answer: No, I would not use a unit test to test the full “message” feature because it involves multiple components working together—such as user input, network communication, and data storage—which makes it an integration or end-to-end test scenario.
-Unit tests are best suited for isolated components.
-However, individual parts of the messaging feature (e.g., message formatting or validation logic) could be tested with unit tests.
+Answer: No because this feature is quite a complex feature that has multiplie working components that would be too ambiguous to test.
+It isn't specific enough for us to test individual cases as there is many aspects.

-2) Would you use a unit test to test the “max message length” feature of a messaging application?
+1) Would you use a unit test to test the “max message length” feature of a messaging application?
 Why or why not?
 For this question, assume the “max message length” feature prevents the user from typing more than 80 characters.

-Answer: Yes, I would use a unit test to test the “max message length” feature.
-This feature likely relies on a small, isolated function that checks or restricts input length, which makes it ideal for unit testing.
-Unit tests can easily verify that inputs over 80 characters are rejected or trimmed and that valid inputs are accepted correctly.
+Answer: Yes because this test case is quite a simple feature to check and relies on a small function.
+Due to its specificity, it makes this check perfect for unit testing.

 Expose: https://joshcaneday.github.io/Lab5_Starter/expose.html
 Explore: https://joshcaneday.github.io/Lab5_Starter/explore.html